-If the employer delays in the payment of gratuity amount under the prescribed time limit, then the controlling authority shall issue the certificate to the collector on behalf of the aggrieved party and recover the amount including the compound interest decided by the central government and pay the same to the person.
+If the employer delays the payment of the gratuity amount under the prescribed time limit, then the controlling authority shall issue the certificate to the collector on behalf of the aggrieved party and recover the amount, including the compound interest decided by the central government, and pay the same to the person.
 However, these provisions are subject to two conditions, as mentioned in Section 8:

 Violation of the provisions of the Act shall entail certain penalties, as stated in Section 9.
 They are:

-- For avoiding any payment, if someone makes a false representation or false statement shall be punishable with imprisonment for 6 months or fine up to Rs.
+- To avoid any payment, if someone makes a false representation or false statement, it shall be punishable with imprisonment for 6 months or a fine up to Rs.
 10,000 or both.

-- Failure to comply with the provisions of this Act shall be punishable for a minimum of 3 months which may extend upto 1 year or a fine of Rs.
-10,000 which may extend upto 20,000.
+- Failure to comply with the provisions of this Act shall be punishable by a minimum of 3 months, which may extend up to 1 year, or a fine of Rs.
+10,000, which may extend up to Rs.
+20,000.

-- Non-payment of gratuity under the Act will lead to offence and the employer shall be punishable with imprisonment for at least 6 months and which may extend upto 2 years unless the court provides for the sufficient reason for less payment.
+- Non-payment of gratuity under the Act will lead to an offence, and the employer shall be punishable with imprisonment for at least 6 months, which may extend up to 2 years unless the court provides a sufficient reason for less payment.

-An employer if charged with any offence punishable under this Act, shall be exempted from any liability, if he provides sufficient reasons for his conduct of the act or some other person doing that act without his knowledge.
-The other person if found guilty will be charged with the same punishment as an employer shall be charged.
+An employer, if charged with any offence punishable under this Act, shall be exempt from any liability under Section 10 if he provides sufficient reasons for his conduct of the act or some other person doing that act without his knowledge.
+The other person, if found guilty, will be charged with the same punishment as an employer will be.

-The court cannot take cognizance of the offences punishable under this Act unless the amount of gratuity to be paid has not been paid or recovered within 6 months from the expiry of the prescribed time.
+As per Section 11, the court cannot take cognizance of the offences punishable under this Act unless the amount of gratuity to be paid has not been paid or recovered within 6 months from the expiration of the prescribed time.
 In such cases, the government shall authorise the controlling authority to make a complaint where the authority has to make a complaint to the metropolitan magistrate or judicial magistrate of first class within 15 days of the authorisation.

 Protection of action taken in good faith

-The controlling authority shall not be under any legal proceeding if the acts done by him is in good faith or under any rule or order under Section 12 of the Act.
+The controlling authority shall not be subject to any legal proceeding if the acts done by him were done in good faith or under any rule or order under Section 12 of the Act.

 Act to override other enactments

-Since the Payment of Gratuity Act is complete in itself, therefore, this Act has an overriding effect on all provisions, regulations and statutes relating to gratuity.
-The landmark case for this provision is University Of Delhi vs Ram Prakash And Ors. which states that any provision which is more beneficial for the employees should be considered to be having overriding effect.
+As per Section 14, since the Payment of Gratuity Act is complete in itself, this Act has an overriding effect on all provisions, regulations, and statutes relating to gratuity.
+The landmark case for this provision is the University of Delhi v.
+Ram Prakash and Ors.
+(2015), which states that any provision that is more beneficial for the employees should be considered to have an overriding effect.

 Power to make rules

-The power to make rules in the Payment of Gratuity Act, 1927, shall rest with the appropriate government and declare by notification.
+The power to make rules under Section 14 of the Payment of Gratuity Act, 1927, shall rest with the appropriate government and be declared by notification.